 For LOBs in your database tables that are 8K bytes or less, with only a few rows containing LOBs larger than 8K bytes, then use these guidelines to maximize database performance:

 ENABLE STORAGE IN ROW.

 DB_BLOCK_SIZE initialization parameter to 8K bytes and use a chunk size of 8K bytes.

 See "LOB Storage Parameters" information on tuning other parameters such as

 CHUNK for the LOB segment.

-Use the following guidelines to achieve maximum performance with
+Use these guidelines for maximum performance with BasicFiles LOBs:

 If accessing the LOB from the client side and the client is at a different node than the server, then large reads/writes reduce network overhead.

 NOCACHE option, then each small read/write incurs an I/O. Reading/writing large quantities of data reduces the I/O.

 Writing to the LOB creates a new version of the LOB chunk.
 Therefore, writing small amounts at a time incurs the cost of a new version for each small write.
 If logging is on, then the chunk is also stored in the redo log.